 - My final secret (not so secret) for keeping the breading extra crispy and crunchy is to mix panko, breadcrumbs, and cornflake crumbs.
 This combination of ingredients, along with the simple preparation steps ensures your Homemade Fried Tilapia will win YOU rave reviews from your family and friends, just as it does for me!

 For a printable version of my Kudos Kitchen tartar sauce, you can find it in my original post.
-So Good!!!
+So don’t forget to check it out!!!

 When I made my Homemade Fried Tilapia recently, I made enough to feed a small army.
 Since we were having our good friends over for dinner (yes, the same one that LOVES this recipe), I wanted to have enough fish for leftovers, and a few fillets for the new pictures so I could update my blog.

 I prepared A TON of fish (or, maybe I should say a BOATLOAD! 😉 See what I did there?
 Almost enough to open a pop-up restaurant for the evening.
 LOL

 I think I had 4 – 5 pounds of tilapia fillets, and used approximately 3 cups of buttermilk for the marinade.
 Since you probably won’t be frying that much fish at one time, I’ll write the recipe for feeding 4 – 6 people, not 10 – 12.
 HaHa!
 But you know what?
 You can never have too much pan-fried tilapia, especially for an all-you-can-eat Friday night fish fry!

 - Pour buttermilk over the fillets and place them in the refrigerator for at least 60 minutes, but no longer than 90 minutes.